 Here are my 4 Natural Remedies for Travel Ailments that I always keep in carry-on bag

 Salt is great for sore throats, canker sores, gum/toothaches.
 Make a solution of 1 tsp. of salt dissolved in warm water and gargle with it.
 Hold some of it in your mouth and swish the solution around before spitting out.

-Boil the water first and allow it to cool down before use.
+Boil the water first, add the salt and allow it the mixture to cool down before use.

-There are various recipes online using table salt to create a buffered solution so that it doesn’t sting… but honestly, I find it’s easier to travel with a small bag of pharmaceutical grade salt which is already buffered.
+There are various recipes online using table salt to create a buffered solution so that it doesn’t sting… but honestly, I find it’s easier to travel with small packages of pharmaceutical grade salt that are already buffered.

 I’m a huge fan of honey as a sweetener in my chamomile tea after dinner but honey has long been touted for it’s healing properties as an antimicrobial.